 - If it’s not possible to cover your hen house or black out the windows and you live close to an organised firework display site, you might want to consider moving your hens indoors to a garage or outbuilding where they will feel more protected.

 Spent fireworks can also be a problem.
-Hens are inquisitive animals and if they come across debris from a stray rocket, spent matches or discarded roman candles they may be tempted to peck at and even eat the litter.
+Hens are inquisitive animals and if they come across debris from a stray rocket, spent matches or discarded candles they may be tempted to peck at and even eat the litter.

-So, it’s entirely possible fireworks season will pass your hens by without them putting even a feather out of place.
+It’s entirely possible fireworks season will pass your hens by without them putting even a feather out of place.
 But, to be on the safe side, have the tips above handy just in case your girls get spooked.